According to Hair Society reports, over 650.000 people undergo hair transplant surgeries annually.

 Note that these side effects are natural and temporary.
 There aren’t any “additional” and unknown side effects like there might be with less practiced and experimental hair loss treatments.

-TL;DR – a hair transplant surgery can cost anywhere between $2,000 to $25,000, depending on the number of grafts and the location and pricing of your clinic.
+TL;DR – a hair transplant costs anywhere between $2,000 to $25,000, depending on the number of grafts and the location and pricing of your clinic.

 Medihair executed a comprehensive study covering 90 clinics in 11 different countries.
-The results they found could be very useful to compare prices and quality of clinics between various countries.
+The results they found could be very useful to compare the prices and quality of clinics in various countries.
 The graft count is taken as 2500.

 According to the chart, the order from the least expensive to most expensive is as follows: